vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 that I estimated the balance gap as 4/64 instead of 3/64, but this is mostly a judgment call and may not reflect a difference in the real balance gap.

+When I tested again at 4:30 PM, hearing in the left ear had improved somewhat but the gap had not completely disappeared.
+I was now able to hear words clearly at 1/64 at 100% YouTube volume but not at 50% YouTube volume.
+I estimated a net gap between the ears of about 2/64 (1/64 for the right ear roughly matched 3/64 for the left ear).